Chickens. (Photo provided by Janis Apels/Getty Images Plus via Getty Images)

 File photo courtesy of © Can Stock Photo Inc. / dehooks

-The Toronto Blue Jays defeated St. Louis in Friday night MLB action.
+The Toronto Blue Jays were defeated by the NY Mets 5-0 in Friday night MLB action.